 Countries/Regions involved in IM2C have differing processes in regional preliminary rounds of the challenge.
 Each country/region may choose up to two teams to compete in the international judging round of the IM2C.
 Interested schools and students must contact their country/region representative.
 Click here for country/region contacts.

-The IM2C contest window is from mid-March through early-May.
+The IM2C contest window is from mid-February through late-April.
 Teams of up to four students choose five (5) consecutive days to download the problem, work together on their modeling solution, and electronically prepare their solution document.
 Advisors submit solution papers to IM2C.
 We encourage you and your students to contact your country/region representative to participate in this prestigious, fun, and challenging international competition.

 The USA Regional IM2C is a by-invitation competition.
-COMAP invites teams who exceled in COMAP’s fall HiMCM or MidMCM, or in our partner SIAM’s winter M3C contest.
+COMAP invites teams who exceled in COMAP’s fall HiMCM or MidMCM.
 COMAP will contact team advisors with an invitation and instructions for participation in February.
 Teams participating in the USA Regional Round compete to be one of the two teams the USA sends to the IM2C International Round.